Molt/ue4-vive-modular-pawn-bp/README.md

 * Track when both controllers are active on an object so the ```On Out``` event doesn't fire the same way.
 * Find out how to access the grip and thumbstick press events.
 * Navmesh support for teleport checks.
+* Implement a 'Path Drawing' set of components to allow the rays/parabola to be drawn in different ways.

 # License
 The MIT License (MIT)